usdoj-crt/beta-ada/_pages/law-and-regs/title-iii-regulations.md

  who are deaf provide open-captioned screenings on-demand, or in accordance with a convenient, regular, and frequent schedule.
 In any event, the Department currently lacks adequate information and data to craft an appropriate standard to address these situations.

- <p>In addition, the Department decided not to impose a
- recordkeeping requirement on movie theaters at this time, even though some commenters suggested that the Department do so in order to require movie theaters to keep records of actual demand for devices.
+In addition, the Department decided not to impose a recordkeeping requirement on movie theaters at this time, even though some commenters suggested that the Department do so in order to require movie theaters to keep records of actual demand for devices.
 The NPRM did not solicit information